KDE/kde-builder/doc/chapter_04/conf-options-table.md

 layout would be `source/utilities/kate` using the `invent` layout instead.
 This layout only affects KDE projects.
-It is a good choice for people starting out with kdesrc-build.
+It is a good choice for people starting out with kde-builder.

 Finally, the `metadata` layout is the same as the old default behaviour.
 This layout organises KDE projects according to the project paths specified in the project metadata for these modules.
 This is a good choice if you want a directory layout which tracks with certain KDE processes, but note that this path is therefore not always stable.
-As a result, kdesrc-build may abandon an old copy of the repository and clone a new one for a project due to changes in the project metadata.
+As a result, kde-builder may abandon an old copy of the repository and clone a new one for a project due to changes in the project metadata.